Chemical and biotechnological compliance (TSCA) - USA

 The Toxic Substances Control Act of 1976 (TSCA) grants EPA authority to collect data on chemicals used to evaluate, assess, mitigate and control risks that might be posed by their manufacture, processing and use.
-TSCA provides a variety of control methods to prevent chemicals from posing unreasonable risks, including reporting, recordkeeping and testing requirements and restrictions related to chemical substances and mixtures.
+TSCA provides a variety of control methods to prevent chemicals and microorganisms from posing unreasonable risks, including reporting, recordkeeping and testing requirements and restrictions related to chemical and microbial substances and mixtures.

 - Section 5: Require pre-manufacture notification for "new chemical substances" before manufacture/import